Novice-chap/OMNI-FOOD/README.md

-Making a project on HTML CSS
+Created a mini project with HTML and CSS